prochazkaml/MODPlay/README.md

 # MODPlay
-Yet another simple (and incomplete) 4-channel MOD player library written in C.
+Yet another simple (and incomplete) 4-channel MOD player library written in C. But I don't care, because this one's _mine_.

 To hear for yourself how it sounds, you may visit [this website](https://mod.prochazka.ml/), which uses this exact library (compiled to WebAssembly with Emscripten).
 There are several examples available to pick from, but you may also upload your own files.